Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 As she has not lived in the home and has not seen it for years, I can appreciate the seller’s concern and or confusion.
 However, her real estate agent’s job is to assist her in completing the disclosures to the best of the seller’s ability.
 If the seller refuses to complete the disclosures she is in violation of the law.

-To cover all bases, I strongly recommend that you have your Realtor® request (in writing) a list of any repairs made while the home was rented.
-If the seller had a management company this information should be readily available and if not, the seller should have had all of this itemized for income tax purposes.
+I strongly recommend that you have your Realtor® request (in writing) a list of any repairs made while the home was rented.
+If the seller had a management company this information should be readily available.
+If not, the seller should have had all of this itemized for income tax purposes.
 The seller’s response should be in writing and this information should be provided to your home inspector during the inspection.

 Congratulations on your new home!